PeterJanssen/Skinet/README.md

 ### Basket-summary

 - When not logged in the user is not redirected to the login page when clicking on the checkout button

+### Checkout

+- Basket is null when refreshing checkout page during any of the steps

 ### SwaggerUI